Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 > [!Note]
 > All of these are example of Depth-First Search (DFS).
-> I left out Breadth-First Sear
+> I left out Breadth-First Search (BF) as it wasn't mentioned in the topics list, however it might be useful to go throw it.
+> We will also visit it briefly in Graph traversals.
 ---

 #### Normal Tree → Binary Tree Representation